mgifford/drupal-security/src/server.rst

 work.
 Don't be afraid to add to this list; make it easy for your people to work wherever they need to.
 Security is not the enemy.

-You can also `restrict who can ssh`_ into the server to a limited number of IP addresses.
+You can also `restrict who can SSH`_ into the server to a limited number of IP addresses.
 Be very careful when configuring this as you don't want to block yourself from accessing the server.